METRONET - Morley to Ellenbrook line

 The Federal Government allocated $500 million towards the line as part of the $1.05 billion funding allocation towards METRONET the in 2018-19 Budget.
 The funding will be provided between FY2018-19 and FY2023-24.

-On 26 October 2017 a tender for the concept planning for the line was released.
-The successful tenderer will work with the WA Government on the Options Study Analysis for the project.
-A pre-requisite briefing session was held on 8 November 2017 for prospective tenderers.
-The tender closed on 7 December 2017.
-A team of ARUP, Roberts Day and EY were awarded the contract in April 2018.
+- 26 October 2017: A tender for the concept planning for the line was released, closing on 7 December 2017.
+A team of Arup, Roberts Day and EY were awarded the contract in April 2018.

 - January 2020: The WA Government issued a Request for Proposals for the main works contract.
 RFPs are due on 17 March 2020, with bidder short-listing to take place in mid-2020.
 Contract award is expected later in 2020.